-The Controller of Plant-Board will post information on the its-Board website, under the Facilities tab, regarding itsthe intention to build new schools and to undertake significant renovations, as well as information regarding unused space, in open and operating facilities schools and administrative buildings, that is available for facility partnerships.
+The Controller of Plant BoardController of Facilities Services or designate will post information on the its the Board website, under the Facilities tab, regarding itsthe intention to build new schools and to undertake significant renovations, as well as information regarding unused space, in open and operating facilities schools and administrative buildings, that is available for facility partnerships.
 This information will be updated at least once per year in the case of space in existing facilities, and as needed in the case of co-building opportunities.
-The Board will post the name and contact information of the staff member who will respond to questions regarding facility partnerships throughout the year-will also be posted.
+The Board will post the name and contact information of the staff member who will respond to questions regarding facility partnerships throughout the year will also be posted.